frypatch/The-Price-of-Remembering/book/CHAPTER_50.md

 The door opened just wide enough to show a slice of Martin’s face, weathered as old leather, suspicious as a miser counting coins.
 “Tehlu’s teeth and toes,” he began, his voice rough with sleep and sourness.
 “Do you know what hour—”

-His words died as his eyes found the sack.
-His gaze tracked from the dark stains seeping through the burlap to Kvothe’s face, and what he saw there made him step back, pulling the door wide.
+His words died as his eyes found the bundled shaed.
+His gaze tracked from the dark stains seeping through the fabric to Kvothe’s face, and what he saw there made him step back, pulling the door wide.

 “So,” Martin said, and the word was flat as a blade laid against a whetstone.
 “It’s done then.”

 “As done as such things can be,” Kvothe replied, crossing the threshold without invitation.
-The sack brushed against the doorframe, leaving a mark that would never quite wash clean.
+The shaed brushed against the doorframe, leaving a mark that would never quite wash clean.

 Martin bolted the door behind them with movements born of long practice and longer paranoia.
 Three locks.
 Three bars.
 Three words muttered under his breath that might have been prayer or curse or both.